anyuanay/MOF_KG_LAMA/README.md

-# Constructing Knowledge Graph for Metal-Organic Frameworks (MOFs) through Probing Large Pre-Trained Language Models
+# Exploring Pre-Trained Language Models to Build Knowledge Graph for Metal-Organic Frameworks (MOFs)
-Data and Jupyter notebooks of the paper: Constructing Knowledge Graph for Metal-Organic Frameworks (MOFs) through Probing Large Pre-Trained Language Models
+Data and Jupyter notebooks of the paper: Exploring Pre-Trained Language Models to Build Knowledge Graph for Metal-Organic Frameworks (MOFs)

 ## Introduction
 Prompt-Design on Pre-trained large Language Models (prompt-design\&PLM) has become an emerging paradigm for a range of NLP tasks.